List of Nuttall mountains: Coverage of Nuttalls

 The table below of 257 English Nuttalls at October 2018, include:

+The table below of 189 Welsh Nuttalls at October 2018, include:

 Nuttall mountains in England by height

 Data is from the Database of British and Irish Hills ("DoBIH") in October 2018, and are peaks DoBIH marks as English ("E" and "ES"), and Nuttalls ("N").
 John and Anne Nuttall update the list of Nuttalls from time to time, and the DoBIH also updates their measurements as more surveys are recorded, so these tables should not be amended or updated unless the entire DoBIH data is re-downloaded again.

+Nuttall mountains in Wales by height

+This list is from the Database of British and Irish Hills ("DoBIH") in October 2018, and are peaks the DoBIH marks as being Welsh, and Nuttalls ("N").
+John and Anne Nuttall update the list of Nuttalls from time to time, and the DoBIH also updates their measurements as more surveys are recorded, so these tables should not be amended or updated unless the entire DoBIH data is re-downloaded again.
+No 150 Black Mountain South top is no longer a Nuttall.